10102-labs/computing-sc/README.md

 This software and associated documentation files are **not** licensed under any open-source license.
 No part of this repository may be copied, modified, distributed, or used for commercial purposes without the express written permission of the copyright holder.

-## ⚠️ Disclaimer: Use at Your Own Risk
+## ⚠️ Disclaimer: use at your own risk

 **IMPORTANT:** The smart contracts in this repository are provided "as is", without warranty of any kind, express or implied.